complexdb/zincbase/README.md

 <img src="https://user-images.githubusercontent.com/2245347/57199440-c45daf00-6f33-11e9-91df-1a6a9cae6fb7.png" width="140" alt="Zincbase logo">

-ZincBase is a state of the art knowledge base and complex simulation suite.
+Zincbase is a state of the art knowledge base and complex simulation suite.
 It does the following:

 * Store and retrieve graph structured data efficiently.
 * Provide ways to query the graph, including via bleeding-edge graph neural networks.